mavisluan/tweet/README.md

 Tweet Project is built with [Create React App].
 It displays tweet cards.

-It is a good practice project for React beginners to practice using 'Props'.
+It is a project for myself to practice using 'Props'.

 ## Project Screenshot